Neurocoach Programme: Module 5 Applied Neuro-Affirming Coaching

 Reducing Cognitive Load

-Break goals into small, doable steps that build confidence and create momentum, as micro-goals help regulate overwhelm and ensure steady progress throughout the coaching period.
+Break goals into small, doable steps that build confidence and create momentum, as micro-goals help regulate overwhelm and ensure steady progress.

 Dr Edward Hallowell emphasises that breaking tasks into manageable components reduces cognitive load, which is critical for supporting sustained motivation and preventing burn-out.